FRINXrepo/docs-public/_posts/2017-08-09-frinx-odl-distribution-2-3-1.md

 #### New Features, Improvements

-1. Features l2vpn and l3vpn has been renamed in Boron 2.3.1.
-Instead of odl-* naming is now frinx-* (frinx-l2vpn...)
+1. Karaf L2VPN and L3VPN features are renamed in Frinx ODL 2.3.1:
+    odl-l3vpn* is renamend to frinx-l3vpn*
+    odl-l2vpn* is renamend to frinx-l2vpn*
+2. Removed GBP features: odl-groupbasedpolicy-noop,odl-groupbasedpolicy-clustered

 #### Known Issues